How to Fix a Squeaky Door in 5 Minutes

 This is the key step.
 Apply lubricant to:

-- The pin itself — coat it with a thin layer of grease, petroleum jelly, or silicone spray.
+- The pin itself, thin coat of grease, petroleum jelly, or silicone spray.

-- Inside the hinge barrel — drip a few drops of oil down inside (or spray silicone).
+- Inside the hinge barrel, a few drops of oil down inside (or silicone spray).
 With the pin out, you have clear access.

 What to use:

-- White lithium grease (best) — comes in a small tube ($4).
+- White lithium grease (best), comes in a small tube ($4).
 Stays put, doesn’t run, lasts years.
+The one I keep in the garage.

 Avoid: WD-40 (washes out other lubricants), motor oil (too thin, makes a mess).